Last updated: 6th August 2020

 - Sign up to our Protected Payments service.
 It’s a secure, digital payment method which gets rid of the need to meet with the homeowner in person to collect payment.
 Plus, your money is protected should the job be delayed, for example if either of you have to self-isolate.
 Find out more here.

 We’ll continue to keep new job leads coming in for you to choose from.
-We’ve seen a rise in homeowners looking for gardeners, painters, carpenters and more – check out the latest job leads here.
+We’ve seen a rise in homeowners looking for gardeners, tree surgeons and more – check out the latest job leads here.